tddstud10/tddstud10/README.md

   - ☐☐ Possible corner cases
     - ☐ xunit 1.9 tests when mixed with xunit 2.0 projects (in same solution) doesn't execute
   - ☐☐ Visual Feedback & User Experience
+      - ☐ The icon - needs to say grey - when we are not sure...
       - ☐ 3 stage update of markers [a] dim the greens once out of date [b] new code should be uncovered to start with [c] update coverage
+      - ☐ as and when seq points are detected, update them in the IDE
+      - ☐ streaming update - as a test gets over, its coverage is updated
       - ☐ progress of individual steps
       - ☐ true cancellation semantics
+        - ☐ Cancellation token can be passed to rundata
       - ☐ Show test details for each covered lines
       - ☐ Bring back partial covered lines
       - ☐ Editor discrepancies